Hands-on Pressure Canning Workshop

 Book a Hands-on Workshop

-We are happy to share that Acorn Creek Farmstead will be offering four pressure canning classes during the 2022 harvest season!
+We are happy to share that Acorn Creek Farmstead will offer four pressure canning classes during the 2024 harvest season!
 Join us in learning how to preserve the season’s bounty for long-term storage.